 Related reading: Is Your Business Crypto Agile for the Cloud?

 Scattered Key Management Platform

-In an on-premise environment the technology and where it is housed is physically known and visible to the user, when it comes to cloud management solutions that control is abdicated and trust can be easily impacted – controlling crypto keys should not be a leap of faith, but a gain in agility and visibility of all assets, anywhere any time.
+In an on-premise environment, the technology and where it is housed is physically known and visible to the user; however, when it comes to cloud management solutions, that control is abdicated and trust can be easily impacted.
+Controlling cryptographic keys should not be a leap of faith, but a gain in agility and visibility of all assets, anywhere any time.

 Banks can often invest months trying to implement a partial solution to the major problem a fragmented environment.
 Meeting the requirement that provides a single pane of glass to their keys and digital assets on where they are stored, how they are being used, who is using them, and how they are being programmed is only a challenge that we can meet with the superior security benchmark of multi-party computation (MPC).
 These MPC-enabled key management systems should inherently provide the capacity to communicate universally across any key stores to identify usage and misuse, in order to leverage and coexistence with existing hardware (HSM) legacy solutions.